Asymmetric Information Enhanced Mapping Framework for Multirobot Exploration based on Deep Reinforcement Learning: METHODOLOGY

 The attention coefficient $a_{ij}^l$ between node $i$ and its neighboring node $j\in N_i$ can be calculated by the following equation:

-Additionally, the attention coefficient $a_ij^l$ will also serve as the edge feature value between node $i$ and its neighboring node $j$ in the topological graph.
-Therefore, for node $i$, the aggregation of neighboring node feature values $V_{N_i}^l\in \mathbb{R}^{h_u^l}$ can be expressed as:
+Additionally, the attention coefficient $a_{ij}^l$ will also serve as the edge feature value between node $i$ and its neighboring node $j$ in the topological graph.
+Therefore, for node $i$, the aggregation of neighboring node feature values $v_{N_i}^l$ can be expressed as:

-The final feature value of node $i$ will be updated as the aggregation of neighboring node features and the fusion with its own node feature:

-In the above equation, $\rho (\cdot )$ represents the feature fusion function implemented using a multilayer perceptron, and $[\cdot ||\cdot ]$ denotes the concatenation of two feature values.
+The final feature value of node $i$ will be updated as the aggregation of neighboring node features and the fusion with its own node feature: \\ Where $\rho (\cdot )$ represents the feature fusion function implemented using a multilayer perceptron, and $[\cdot ||\cdot ]$ denotes the concatenation of two feature values.
 The feature of each node in the self-representation graph will be updated to the aggregation of its own feature and the features of its neighboring nodes.
 This operation will be applied to the self-representation graphs $G_r$, $G_f$, $G_r^h$, and $G_g^h$ in this method.
 After completing the feature updates in the self-representation graphs, the node features will serve as the initial features for the corresponding nodes in the cross-representation graph, which will then be input into the subsequent graph attention network.
-Unlike that in the self-representation graphs, the feature extraction process in the cross-representation graph uses a non-linear mapping method to generate attention coefficients.
+Unlike that in the self-representation graphs, the feature extraction process in the cross-representation graph uses a nonlinear mapping method to generate attention coefficients.
 Additionally, the distance $d_{ij}$ calculated by the fast marching algorithm is incorporated as an input to the non-linear mapping function $\varphi (\cdot )$: